 What is antenatal testing?

 Antenatal testing encompasses a group of specialized tests that include the non-stress test, biophysical profile and amniotic fluid evaluation.
-These tests, used to determine the health of your unborn baby, are usually employed in pregnancies where a maternal or fetal condition has placed the pregnancy at risk for an adverse outcome.
-Common maternal conditions that warrant antenatal testing include diabetes, hypertension, autoimmune disorders and intrahepatic cholestasis while common fetal indications include fetal growth restriction, fetal anomalies, an adverse pregnancy history, certain multiple gestations, decreased fetal movement and post dates pregnancies.
+These tests, used to determine the health of your unborn baby, are usually employed in pregnancies where a maternal or fetal condition has placed the pregnancy at risk for an adverse outcome or increased risk of stillbirth.
+The purpose of antental testing is to identify a pregnancy where the health of an unborn baby is deteriorating and allow for an early delivery that could mean the difference between a live birth and a stillbirth.
+Although not often discussed, the backgrount rate of stillbirths in the general population is 2-4 per 1,000.
+While studies with antenatal testing have not demonstrated an ability to change that number in a low risk population, there is evidence that antenatal tesing reduces stillbirths and adverse pregnancy outcomes in higher risk populations.
+Because of this benefit, we recommend antenatal testing when the risk of stillbirth for any patient exceeds twice the background stillbirth death rate (4-8/1,000).
+Common maternal conditions/characteristics that warrant antenatal testing include diabetes, hypertension, autoimmune disorders and intrahepatic cholestasis, advanced maternal age, obesity, adverse pregnancy history, African American race, and IVF pregnancy while common fetal indications include fetal growth restriction, fetal anomalies, multiple gestations, decreased fetal movement and post dates pregnancies

 What is a non-stress test, an amniotic fluid index and a biophysical profile?